 But what the pundits, with their prognostications failed to understand was that journalism is a trained profession, much like how lawyers are trained, albeit without the longevity of law school.
 Imagine if suddenly one day, the populace declared lawyers were obsolete, and proclaimed the rise of the citizen-lawyer?
 Well, we’ve all heard the one about the man who acted as his own counsel…

 Print journalism is inherently a white collar profession, with an intricate, mental tool-set, but which over the last 25 years has been arguably eroded through the interference of media barons, incompetent publishers, corporate advertising, and quisling, piss-poor editorialists and pressure to “sex up” the news.
 At its core, print journalism seeks only to illuminate, explain and inform, at the cost of near anonymity.
 Nobody every really became famous merely working in papers, except for maybe Jimmy Breslin, Gay Talese and others whose names escape me… I rest my case.
 But mostly the work is intended to help create a more informed public and an electorate.
-The same can be achieved in new media, but newspapers are simply more tangible and vetted.
-When Edward Snowden decided to leak the NSA files to the world, there is a reason why he chose newspapers to leak to and not outlets like CNN, Fox, ABC, BuzzFeed or Vice.
-Newspapers carry an inherent legitimacy.
+The same can be achieved in new media, but newspapers possess an undeniable legitimacy.
+When Edward Snowden decided to leak the NSA files to the world, for example, there is a reason why he chose newspapers to leak to and not to TV news or online outlets.

 Worse, in our non-patronization of legitimate news organizations, we have ensured the gutting of newsrooms which further erode journalistic quality and further engender public apathy at the profession – an abstract, catch-22 idea transformed into reality when I took on a job at a respected Asian daily covering international news, running the gamut from the Syrian Civil War, US politics, MH370, wildfires in California, to Brexit, the Mediterranean migrant crisis, to elections in Sri Lanka.
 The work clearly illustrated the challenges faced by newsroom everywhere and the struggles of journalists to present the most accurate facts possible in an age of widespread propaganda and distractions.